preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/index.rst

 Dashboard
 ===========

-This is an ongoing, preliminary documentation for functionality to come in Omnia 6.5.

 In omnia 6.5, the dashboard has been moved to Omnia Admin and you can build it to your needs.
 You set up the Dashboard much like you would do a page type.
 Most sections and blocks can be used.

 .. image:: dashboard-new.png